 The French visitors were here to attend a special ceremony later today, at Veluwepeel, some 20 km north of Swartbroek, when a new monument would be unveiled near the site of the two crashes, with relatives of the French airmen, local dignitaries and historians present.

 So, I left the French visitors at the cemetery and made my way, via the scenic route, to North Brabant and the site of the new monument.

 Once in the area I found that roads nearby were closed with marquees erected at the side of the road preventing me from getting anywhere near.

-As I got closer and more inquisitive, I discovered that this was part of an ‘invitation only’ event and that I wasn’t allowed to take photographs or stay to witness the unveiling, which was due to take place in about three hours time.
+As I got closer and more inquisitive, I discovered that this was part of an ‘invitation only’ event and that I wasn’t able to take photographs until after the unveiling, which was due to take place in about three hours time.

 Chairs were being lined up and the PA system tested with repeated renditions of the French national anthem, La Marseillaise, louder & louder until it could clearly be heard over 200 metres away.

 It’s a beautiful setting, especially on this warm, sunny day and so far removed from the horrors of war 75 years ago.